 In pursuit of excellence in teaching, Massachusetts School of Law campaigns to elevate public understanding and awareness on legal and non-legal topics through MSLAW TV.
-The programs are shown on New England Cable News (NECN) at 12:30 p.m. on Saturdays and on Comcast Sports Net (Comcast HD 852 – SD 52) on Sunday morning at 11:00 a.m. in New England.
+The programs are shown on New England Cable News (NECN) airs on the third Saturday of every month at 12:30 p.m. and on Comcast Sports Net (Comcast HD 852 – SD 52) airs on Comcast SportsNet the first Sunday of every month at 11:00 a.m. in New England.

 Massachusetts School of Law TV